fireundubh/playwithfire/divinity/troubleshooting.md

 ![Screenshot](https://i.imgur.com/xhKj0Ts.jpg)

-If the mod does appear in the list:
+If the mod does appear in the list, Steam did not install the mod correctly.
+To work around this bug in the Steam client:

 1. Copy the PAK file from: `%PROGRAMFILES(X86)%\Steam\steamapps\workshop\content\435150\1506230499\LetThereBeTooltips_c03acb8a-03b9-4c79-84ff-3784e97774da.pak`.
 2. Paste the PAK file to: `%USERPROFILE%\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Mods`